 These paid internships give college students vast experience in business and entrepreneurship, while companies get great young, diverse talent to help them compete and grow.

-Looking for a new job, but unfamiliar with the rules and regulations?
+Are you seeking a new job but unfamiliar with the rules and regulations?

-- Every minor, 14 through 17 years of age, must have a working permit.
+- Every minor, 14 through 17, must have a working permit.

 - No employer shall employ a minor for more than five consecutive hours without a rest period of at least 30 minutes.